helium/HIP/0080-updating-dao-utility-score.md

 # Deployment Impact

 The calculation of Utility Score will need to be adjusted.
-Based on feedback from the HIP-70 implementation team, this is possible within the existing development framework.
+Based on feedback from the HIP 70 implementation team, this is possible within the existing development framework and requires updating prior to the Solana Migration on April 18th.

 # Clarifications

 - subDAOs may continue to assess location assertion fees, which are determined by subDAO governance.
 - The Helium DAO HNT emissions contract distributes HNT to HST holders as specified in HIP-20.
 - In clarification of HIP-51, all remaining HNT is distributed between all subDAOs in proportion to their relative DAO Utility Scores.

+# Success Metrics

+- This HIP is succesful if simplifying the DAO Utility Score lends itself to increased incentives and more utility for each subDAO